marsdrums/test-tutorial/visual-quality/index.md

 tags:
   - jitter
   - geometry
-description: How to improve the visual quality of your rendering in Jitter
+description: Polish Your Pixels: A Guide to Superior Renders in Jitter
 author:
   name: Cycling '74
 contributors:
   - Matteo Marson
 ---

-# How to improve the visual quality of your rendering in Jitter
+# Polish Your Pixels: A Guide to Superior Renders in Jitter

 # Color bit depth